-When holidays roll around, such as Mother’s Day, Easter or Christmas morning, home cooks turn to overnight breakfast casseroles to ease the stress of busy mornings, but there is no need with this effortless green chili egg casserole recipe!
+When holidays roll around, such as Mother’s Day, Easter or Christmas morning, home cooks turn to overnight breakfast casseroles to ease the stress of busy mornings, but there is no need with this effortless egg puff casserole recipe!

 The ingredients are simple and require no prepping, such as chopping veggies or thawing hash browns used in other breakfast casserole recipes.
 Simply beat together eggs, cottage cheese, green chilies, cheese, and flour, dump in a casserole dish, and bake!

 - Flour – Flour combined with baking powder gives the egg bake a lift and light texture.
-Substituting gluten-free flour also works great!
+Substituting gluten-free flour also works and I’ve done it many times.

 - Cheese – I recommend freshly grated cheese for smooth melting.